Performance Max Learning Phases: Why Campaigns Underperform at First

 Key Takeaways

-- Clear kill criteria prevent bad campaigns from running too long
+- Hard kill criteria after 4-6 weeks prevent bad campaigns from running too long

 This is not an isolated case.
 Every PMax campaign goes through this pattern.
 Understanding the mechanics behind it means making better decisions, waiting at the right moments, intervening at the right moments, and wasting less budget.